-Appended Table 1
+Appended Table I

-Status of Residence Activities authorized to engage in Examples Period of Stay Diplomat Activities on the part of constituent members of diplomatic missions or consular offices of foreign governments hosted by the Japanese Government; activities on the part of those who are provided with similar privileges and/or immunities as are granted to diplomatic missions pursuant to treaties or international customary practices; and activities on the part of their family members belonging to the same household. minister, consul- ate general, or delegation mem- which diplomat- ic activities are performed Official Activities on the part of those who engage in the official business of foreign governments or international organizations recognized by the Japanese Government; and activities on the part of their family members belonging to the same household (except for the activities listed in this Table's "Diplomat" column). embassy or con- sulate of a foreign 1 year, 3 months, 30 days or 15 days Professor Activities for research, guidance of research or education at a university, equivalent educational institutions or colleges of technology ("Kotosenmongakko").
-5 years, 3 years, 1 year or 3 months Artist Activities for the arts that provide income, including music, the fine arts, literature, etc.(except for the activities listed in the "Entertainer" column of this Table).
-5 years, 3 years, 1 year or 3 months Religious assigned by a foreign religious organization 1 year or 3 months Journalist News coverage and other journalistic activities conducted based on a contract with foreign journalistic organizations.
+Status of Residence Activities authorized to engage in Examples Period of Stay Diplomat Activities on the part of constituent members of diplomatic missions or consular offices of foreign governments hosted by the Japanese Government; activities on the part of those who are provided with similar privileges and/or immunities as are granted to diplomatic missions pursuant to treaties or international customary practices; and activities on the part of their family members belonging to the same household. minister, consul- ate general, or delegation mem- which diplomat- ic activities are Official Activities on the part of those who engage in the official business of foreign governments or international organizations recognized by the Japanese Government; and activities on the part of their family members belonging to the same household (except for the activities listed in this Table's "Diplomat" column). embassy or con- sulate of a foreign 1 year, 3 months, 30 days or 15 days Professor Activities for research, guidance of research or education at a university, equivalent educational institutions or colleges of technology ("Kotosenmongakko").
+College professor 5 years, 3 years, 1 year or 3 months Artist Activities for the arts that provide income, including music, the fine arts, literature, etc.(except for the activities listed in the "Entertainer" column of this Table).
+5 years, 3 years, 1 year or 3 months Religious Activities Missionary and other religious activities conducted by foreign religious workers dispatched by foreign religious organizations. assigned by a foreign religious organization 1 year or 3 months Journalist News coverage and other journalistic activities conducted based on a contract with foreign journalistic organizations.
 Reporter or pho- tographer of for- eign press